 Subscribe to get notifications!

-This lego table turned out so functional and stylish (the last feature was very important to my sister who didn't want to stare at some ugly large construction every day).
-To build this DIY lego table we took two TROFAST units and added a large tabletop with beautiful trim.
-The trim definitely added some charm to the table and a finished look.
+This Lego table turned out so functional and stylish (the last feature was very important to my sister, who didn't want to stare at some ugly large construction every day).
+To build this DIY Lego table, we took two TROFAST units and added a large tabletop with beautiful trim.
+The trim added some charm and a finished look to the table.

 The extra storage adds functionality to any playroom.
-My sister wanted to have shelves instead of IKEA containers on one side, so I made her 6 dividers that create 9 frames.
-Then we used clear acrylic containers to sort all the LEGO by colors!
+My sister wanted shelves instead of IKEA containers on one side, so I made her six dividers that created nine frames.
+Then, we used clear acrylic containers to sort all the LEGOs by color!
 This DIY LEGO table is a dream come true!

-When you are deciding on the finish of this table, keep in mind a few things.
+When deciding on the finish of this table, keep in mind a few things.
 TROFAST storage units are already STAINED!
-I've got myself into quite a situation when suggested that we stain this beautiful pine with new Minwax solid colors stain.
-My sister was all over this idea and got Minwax solid color stain in beautiful olive color.
+I got myself into quite a situation when it was suggested that we stain this beautiful pine with a new Minwax solid colors stain.
+My sister was all over this idea and got Minwax solid color stain in a beautiful olive color.
 When I applied it to the TROFAST storage unit, it didn't work!
 The stain wouldn't soak into the wood grain.
 AT ALL!
-I even sanded one side, to see if it would help, but had no luck!
+I even sanded one side to see if it would help, but had no luck!
 I decided to paint it over.
 Only now, while writing this blog I see on the IKEA website that this unit was treated before!!
-"IKEA - TROFAST Storage combination with boxes, Light white stained pine/white".
+"IKEA - TROFAST Storage combination with boxes, Light white stained pine/white."
 I guess that's why the stain didn't want to hold!

-So always check the treatment of the unit before you decide on the finish.
+So always check the unit's treatment before you decide on the finish for any IKEA hack.

 Ways to use this large DIY play table

-Even though I label it as a DIY Lego table since my nephews needed a functional table with various storage for their LEGOs, it could be literally anything.
-The concept is quite simple but very functional, those shelves could be perfect for all the craft equipment that you have.
+Even though I labeled it a DIY Lego table since my nephews needed a functional table with various storage for their LEGOs, it could be anything.
+The concept is quite simple but very functional.
+Those shelves could be perfect for all your craft equipment, making it an ideal IKEA hack craft table.

 So let's see what we could use it for: